How You Might See the 401 Error

 - The 401 Unauthorized error can also appear immediately after login which is an indication that the web site received your user name and password but found something about them to be invalid (e.g. your password is incorrect).
 Follow whatever process is in place at the website to regain access to their system.

-The following error messages are related to the "401: Unauthorized"
+The following messages are also client-side errors and so are related to the 401 Unauthorized error: